gridonic/coding/guidelines/css/README.md

 1. Media queries

     Place media queries as close to their relevant rule sets whenever possible.
-Don't bundle them all in a separate stylesheet or at the end of the document.
+Don’t bundle them all in a separate stylesheet or at the end of the document.

     ```scss
     .btn {